jfcarter2358/Whitetail/README.md

 In addition, you can configure the logo shown in the UI by placing your own logo file at `< whitetail root >/config/custom/logo/logo.png` and you can configure the icon shown in the browser by placing your own icon file at `< whitetail root >/config/custom/icon/favicon.png`

 ## Container Log Persistence
 To persist your logs when running in a containerized environment you have a couple of options.
-You can either run `Whitetail` with an external (persisted) PostgreSQL database, or you can mount a volume at `/whitetail/data` in your container and persist that (if you are using a Sqlite database)
+You can either run `Whitetail` with an external (persisted) Ceres database _or_ you can use the available PVC manifests (if you are running in Kubernetes) to backup the ceres data directory

 ## Contact
 `Whitetail` is written by John Carter